ENST- Environmental Studies

 ENST 2813.
 Environmental Studies Cornerstone.3 Credit Hours.

-Prerequisite: ENST majors only; Corequisite: ENST 3891.
+Prerequisite: ENST majors and minors only; departmental permission required; Corequisite: ENST 3891.
 This course introduces students to the Environmental Studies program.
 It offers students an overview of environmental teaching and research at OU, and emphasizes the importance of integrating disciplinary perspectives on environmental topics.
 (F, Sp)

 ENST 2970.
 Special Topics.1-3 Credit Hours.